From a below average student to a CA based in Netherlands as a SAP Consultant: Meet this boy who did not give up

 Nevertheless, I cleared class 12 with a distinction (which was a big achievement in itself) and was very excited to take admission for Computer Engineering.
 This was a time when I got introduced to the reservation system in detail in India.

-Due to various reasons even with a good score, I could not get admission in a government engineering college.
+Due to various reasons even with a good score, I could not get admission to a government engineering college.
 There were other private engineering colleges as well but their fees were really high.
-Also being an elder son of the family, there was a tremendous pressure on me to do something worthwhile with my future.
+Also being an elder son of the family, there was tremendous pressure on me to do something worthwhile with my future.
 (I have seen my parents struggling hard for us, I was in no mood to waste a single day.)

 I gave up the idea of pursuing Computer Engineering and enrolled for BSC (Bachelor of Science) in a reputed college in my city.
 After 3 months, I realized that this surely would have lead to a stable future but not a very rewarding one.
 I collected myself and started browsing other career opportunities where I could fit in.